What Leadership Skills Will Be Needed in the Future?

 Uncertainty and complexity aren’t going away — and confusion will remain part of the mix.
 The next 10 years will be exceptionally volatile, with many make-or-break decisions to be made.

-10 New Leadership Skills Needed in the Future
+10 Future Leadership Skills

 - Maker instinct.
 Ability to exploit your inner drive to build and grow things, as well as connect with others in the making.
 How can you draw out your inner maker instinct and apply it to your leadership?
 Future leaders — working with others — will need both a can-do and a can-make spirit.